flipperdevices/flipperzero-firmware/README.md

-Displays customizable clock in full-screen or split view.
+Displays customizable clock in full-screen or split view with date and weekday.

 ## Usage